One-Health-Research-Consulting/open-rvfcast/docs/dynamic_branching_guide.md

 - Can't afford to invalidate all branches when one upstream file is added

 **The solution:** These lightweight targets:
-- Create tibble mappings in seconds (just tibble operations, no data processing)
+- Create tibble mappings in seconds/minutes (just reading file metadata, no data processing)
+- Use fast Arrow dataset approach with `arrow:::add_filename()` for efficient metadata reading
 - Preserve branch identity so only affected branches re-run
-- Invalidate frequently but rebuild quickly
+- Invalidate frequently but rebuild quickly (much faster than re-running downstream branches)

 ### Pattern